Children with Medical Handicaps

 Special Health Care needs may be caused by a condition a child is born with or develops later.
 The condition is chronic in nature and will last longer than a year.

-Who is eligible for BCMH?
+Who is eligible for CMH?

 What Does Treatment Program Pay for?

+Public health nurses help coordinate services for your child and serve as your child's advocate.
 We personalize your service through home visits to provide case management.
 We keep in touch through visits, phone calls, and letters to provide support so you never feel alone while navigating through the complex health care system.

 How Do I get More Information?